MovieNetwork/Wubble/README.md

 Wubble is a movie themed social network built for Android

-We([Barış](https://github.com/Epokhe) and [Emre](https://github.com/EmreYigitAlparslan)) have built this app previous year, but we don't intend to develop it any further, so we wanted to provide it as a social network template to the open source community.
+We have built this app previous year, but we don't intend to develop it any further, so we wanted to provide it as a social network template to the open source community.
+Code quality is far from pretty, so feel free to contribute.

 ##How it works